17 Things You Should Know Before Renting a Car in Portugal

 How much does it cost to rent a car in Portugal?

-As most holiday trips budget, the costs of driving when visiting Portugal also depend on the season you are going to rent the car.
-The values change according to the demand, which means that in the low season the values are much lower than in the peak season.
+As with most holiday trips, the costs of driving when visiting Portugal also depend on the season you rent the car.
+The values change according to demand, meaning they are significantly lower during the low season than during the peak season.

-But, generally renting a car in Portugal is not expensive (obviously depending on the model of the car you choose).
-What will determine the value of your
+But, generally, renting a car in Portugal is not expensive (obviously depending on the model of the car you choose).
+What will determine the value of your car rental are these factors:

 ✔ Model and size of the car.
 As you can imagine, the best price is usually that of a smaller car.

-✔ Manual transmission vs automatic: you need to keep in mind that the value of the car is more expensive if they are automatic cars.
+✔ Manual transmission vs automatic: You need to keep in mind that the value of the car is higher if it has a manual transmission.
 Usually, the best deals are for manual cars.

 ✔ Age of the driver.
 As I mentioned, young drivers usually pay more, and rental car companies sometimes classify their prices like this: 19-24 years, 25-74 years, 75+.